DrC0okie/HEIG_SLH_Labo2/README.md

 #### Access tokens

-Yes, it is a good idea to store it in a cookie and are automatically sent with every request to the same domain,  which is easy for maintaining a session.
+Yes, it is a good idea to store access tokens in a cookie and are automatically sent with every request to the same domain,  which is easy for maintaining a session.
 They are configured as **HttpOnly**, preventing JavaScript access and mitigating the risk of XSS attacks, and use the **SameSite** attribute to prevent them from being sent in cross-site requests.
 In addition with the usage of anti-CSRF tokens, it mitigates CSRF attacks.

 #### Refresh tokens

-No, it is not a good idea.
+No, it is not a good idea to store the refresh tokens on the client side.
 While, it is easier to use and persist across browser sessions, it is vulnerable to XSS attacks.
 If a script can inject malicious code into our application, it can steal tokens from local storage.
 We should store the refresh tokens in the database (server-side) and implement the refresh token rotation strategy as mentioned in the [Question 1](####But-what-if-someone-hijacks-the-refresh-token?).